What’s that grey thing, sat over there in the corner? That thing with the big ears…You may have seen it before in different places you have worked.

 Yes, you guessed it.
 We’re talking about the elephant in the room.
 The one that sometimes tiptoes in and causes all sorts of mischief when businesses aren’t looking, or have their attention focused on other things.
 And the one that can sit like a giant wall between sales and marketing teams.

 Basically, what we’re talking about here is the friction and rivalry that can sometimes exist between these two teams.
 It’s likely that anyone working in a sales-driven environment will have come across this rivalry at one time or another.
 Indeed, you may have a story or two to tell about places you’ve worked where the elephants weren’t just causing mischief, they were running riot!

 But all this friction does is get in the way of what could be a united, powerful and successful partnership.
-As you are, after all, both aiming to achieve the same result in the end – sales.
+Getting sales and marketing teams to work together is important as you are, after all, both aiming to achieve the same result in the end – sales.
 And each team has its own important role to play in landing them.

 It’s good to talk

 Getting in sync and achieving a closer relationship may feel like it’s currently a million miles away, but it could be easier than you think.
 The first step is to start thinking about sales and marketing as one unit, not two separate and stand-alone divisions.
 Yes, each team will have its own tactics and responsibilities, but ultimately you are working towards the same goal – to attract strong leads, nurture them and finally convert them.